tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 * This is the "derivation path" that is applied to the master seed.
 By applying this path to the master seed, the address and public/private keypair to the right is generated.

-* By incrementing the derivation path by 1, you can generate a new address and keypair.
+* By incrementing the derivation path by one (1), you can generate a new address and keypair.

 Ask the students: